Ilymo/TheFinder/project/README.md

 # The Finder
 #### Video Demo:  <URL HERE>
 #### Description:
-The Finder is a movie and japanese anime recomendator
+The Finder is a web app that suggest movie or japanese anime.